PCS Travel Days and Per Diem: What You’re Actually Owed

 The GSA sets lodging per diem rates by location.
 Most CONUS locations have a standard rate of $110 per night, but higher-cost areas run significantly more.
 If you’re driving through San Diego, Washington D.C., or New York metro areas, the lodging rate will be higher.

-If you stay somewhere cheaper than the authorized rate, you keep the difference.
+Unlike M&IE, lodging allowance is reimbursable up to a certain amount.
+If you stay somewhere cheaper than the authorized rate, you don’t keep the difference.
 If you go over, you pay the difference out of pocket.

 This is where route planning gets practical.
-Knowing your authorized lodging rate for each stop before you book hotels means you can make informed decisions about where to stay and how to maximize your reimbursement.
+Knowing your authorized lodging rate for each stop before you book hotels means you can make informed decisions about where to stay.

 Temporary Lodging Expense (TLE)